Download Research Tools

 We enjoyed seeing the results of the excellent research and project work on Korea Day.
 All of the teams worked very hard and did a great job.
 We extend our congratulations to all the participants, and we look forward to seeing great things from all of you in the future.

-—Miran Lee, Principle Research Program Manager, Microsoft Research Asia
+—Miran Lee, Principal Research Program Manager, Microsoft Research Asia